 Zip Code: 37204

 Edgehill Village is an up-and-coming area located parallel to Music Row.
 This is one of the smaller areas in Nashville with only a few eateries and shops, including popular spots like Taco Mamacita and Bella Napoli.
 There is a coffeehouse, dessert shop, yoga studio, personal training studio, salon and spa.
 The housing around Edgehill Village varies greatly, but is comprised mostly of single-family homes.
 This area would be suitable for young couples or singles looking for a good central location and more affordable living options.
 Edgehill Village focuses mostly on commercial space and less on residential living, but if you can find a nice home in this area, you can enjoy the location and awesomeness in Edgehill Village.

 Zip Code: 37212

-Demonbreun is a small area of town located adjacent to the Gulch and just South of Downtown Nashville.
+Demonbreun (sometimes lumped in with Midtown) is a small area of town located adjacent to the Gulch and just South of Downtown Nashville.
 The area is only about a quarter mile long with big outdoor patios hooked to most of the restaurants and bars.
 When the weather is nice, the patios fill up and create a fun city energy.
-Demonbreun is most well-known as the “going out” spot for college students and young adults, who stay out late and sometimes over indulge in beverages at local hotspots like South, Dan McGuinness and Tin Roof.
+Demonbreun is most well-known as the “going out” spot for college students and young adults, who stay out late and sometimes overindulge on beverages at local hotspots like South, Dan McGuinness and Tin Roof.
 There are several bars and restaurants, most of which are open until 3:00am.
-Demonbreun also has a couple shops, two salons and a spa.
-The only living option on Demonbreun is the Rhythm, which is a very upscale condo building.
-This area is ideal for young adults who don’t mind the party atmosphere and want to be able to walk Downtown and to Midtown and the Gulch.
+Demonbreun also has a two salons and a spa.
+The only living option right now on Demonbreun is the Rhythm, which is a very upscale condo building.
+There are apartments currently being built at 1505 Demonbreun.
+This area is ideal for young adults who don’t mind the party atmosphere and want to be able to walk Downtown, Midtown and the Gulch.

 Zip Code: 37203